Korean influence on Japanese culture: Science, medicine, and math

 According to Nakayama Shigeru, nearly all 7th century astronomers in Japan came from Baekje, and only by the following century did the percentage of immigrant astronomers fall to 40% as local astronomers mastered the science.
 Native Japanese astronomers were gradually trained and by the eighth century only forty percent of Japanese astronomers were Korean.
 Furthermore, the Ishinpō, a Japanese medical text written in 984, still contains many medical formulas of Korean origin.
 During this same period, Japanese farmers divided their arable land using a system of measurement devised in Korea.

 Shipbuilding

 Technicians sent from the Korean kingdom of Silla introduced advanced shipbuilding techniques to Japan for the first time.
 An immigrant group 'the Inabe', closely associated with shipbuilding, was made up of carpenters who had come to Japan from Silla.
-In the first half of the 9th century, the private fleet of the Silla merchant Jang Bogo dominated the Yellow Sea and maritime trade between China and Japan; the superiority of Korean shipbuilding technology was recognized by Fujiwara no Tsunetsugu, and as ambassador to China he chartered Korean vessels as they were more seaworthy for his embassy to the mainland in 838.
+In the first half of the 9th century, the private fleet of the Silla merchant Chang Pogo dominated the Yellow Sea and maritime trade between China and Japan; the superiority of Korean shipbuilding technology was recognized by Fujiwara no Tsunetsugu, and as ambassador to China he chartered Korean vessels as they were more seaworthy for his embassy to the mainland in 838.
 A Japanese court edict issued in 839 ordered that Kyūshū construct a 'Silla ship', which were better that coping with stormy weather.
 Baekje may also have contributed shipbuilding technology to Japan.